ravindravs/VS_10021990/README.md

 # VS_10021990

 This is a Spring boot project which has only back code.

+Change the Database username and password in the application.properties file
+# Database connection
+spring.datasource.username =
+spring.datasource.password =

 Masking of the card number and sort the data based on  expiry date by descending.

 Post: